brambozz/physics/achilles/general.md

 ## Severity

-I should do the VISA-A test to see how severe I am.
+I did the VISA-A questionnaire to see how severe I am.
+My score was 58.

+## Protocol

+After a lot of reading, I have decided that I will follow the [Silbernagel protocol](https://journals.sagepub.com/doi/abs/10.1177/0363546506298279) conservatively.
+I keep a journal in this repository under
+`silbernagel.md`.